sloganking/8-bit-counter-PCB/README.md

 # 8-bit counter PCB
- an example 8-bit counter PCB designed in KiCad
+ This repository holds an example 8-bit counter PCB designed in KiCad.
+This was my first PCB design and assembly so I made a simple 8 bit counter to get familiar with KiCad and the PCB assembly process.

 ![](https://i.imgur.com/qLVuo9r.png)
 ![](https://i.imgur.com/eWcMa45.png)